 Before you choose a bank account, it’s important to check the bank’s terms and conditions, especially when it comes to fees.
 While banks are no longer allowed to automatically charge overdraft fees without your consent, it’s easy to opt-in for overdraft protection without realizing it.
 It’s advisable to not get caught off guard with “protection” you may not need.

 Personally, I would have preferred a declined transaction to alert me to the fact that my account dipped below zero.
 Instead, the blissful ignorance of overdraft protection ended up being stressful and took almost an hour to resolve on the phone.

 Switch to a fee-free bank account.

-The best way to avoid hidden fees altogether is to switch to a bank account with no fees like Chime.
-With Chime, you don’t have to worry about incurring fees for non-sufficient funds.
+The best way to avoid hidden fees altogether is to switch to a bank account with no hidden fees like Chime.
+When you bank through Chime, you don’t have to worry about incurring fees for non-sufficient funds.
 Instead, any payments or withdrawals that would result in a negative balance are rejected.

 As you can see, the less you have to worry about fees, the more you can focus on building the lifestyle of your dreams.
 Are you ready to take charge of your finances and stop paying overdraft fees?